Find your course and click 'book'. If the course is full you can choose to join the waiting list.

 What will arrival look like?

-Entry and Exit is through the main College door.
-Our check-in and welcome procedures have been revised to allow a speedier experience to minimise time in public areas, and Reception has a clear screen installed.
+Entry and exit is through the main College door.
+Our check-in and welcome procedures have been revised to allow a speedier experience to minimise time in public areas.

 Will I be temperature checked?